Laccaria amethysteo-occidentalis

 Laccaria amethysteo-occidentalis is a mushroom found under conifers, usually pine, growing alone, scattered or gregariously in western North America.

 Description

 The mushroom is entirely purple.
+The cap is 1–7 cm in width; broad, convex to flat, often depressed, occasionally becoming slightly translucent-striated when fading, finely fibrillose, hygrophanous, fading to violet; margin rolled inward, later becoming flat; context thin and lighter grayish purple in color.

-The cap is 1–7 cm in width.
-The gills are purple.
+The gills are purple, thick and distant.
 The stem is up to 14 cm long, fibrous, with a whitish mycelium near the base.

 The spores are 7.5–10.5 x 7–16 μm, subglobose or broadly elliptical.
 The spore print is white.

+Basidia are 34–56.5 × 9.7–14.7 μm, clavate, elongate, hyaline.
+Pleurocystidia absent.
+Cheilocystidia are 36.5–66.5 × 12–18.4 μm, subclavate to clavate, thin-walled, hyaline, often very abundant, extending well beyond basidia.

 Similar species

 This species is similar to L. amethystina but differs by occurring in hardwood forest in eastern North America, rather than coniferous forest; having a smaller sporocarp; and being a lighter purple color.
 L. bicolor is smaller and less purplish; L. laccata has whitish mycelium at its base.
 Cortinarius violaceus is darker and has a less fibrillose stipe.
 Pseudoomphalina cokeri is also similar.

 Distribution and habitat

 It can be found on the ground near the North American West Coast from October to February.